Pegi1727/Emotional-Intelligence-and-Pragmatic-Translanguaging-in-Virtual-Exchange-/README.md

 3. **Implications:** Emotional intelligence is a core predictor of pragmatic success in digital intercultural communication, highlighting the necessity of integrating socio-emotional skill development into virtual exchange frameworks.

 ---
+Merrikhi, Pegah.
+2026.
+Emotional Intelligence and Pragmatic Translanguaging in Virtual Exchange: A Quantitative Analysis of Interactional Patterns.
+Research repository and dataset.
+---

 ## 🗂️ Repository Structure
 ```text